dive-tv/pyelasticache_client/README.rst

 * Optional use of Ketama hashing to consistently distribute cache keys on nodes.
 * Automatic cluster nodes autodiscovery and update through the "config cluster" option

-Installing pylasticache
+Installing pyelasticache
 =======================

 Install from pip:

 .. code-block:: bash

-  pip install pylasticache
+  pip install pyelasticache

 For development, clone from github and run the tests with: